liffiton/ATLeS/docs/building.md

 The Pi is powered with 5VDC over a micro-USB connection.
 Many 12V to 5V micro-USB converters are available on Amazon (the bill of materials contains a link to one).

 A strip of white, visible-light LEDs should be installed along the top of the back wall of the enclosure (where the camera is mounted), and a strip of infrared LEDs should be mounted on the bottom of the enclosure below where the fish tanks will be placed.
 The positive/power lead of each strip is connected to the +12VDC rail, while the negative/ground for each connects to an N-type power MOSFET on the breadboard so it can be controlled by the Pi.
-The other pins of each MOSFET are connected to ground and to a specific GPIO pin on the Pi (the software has those pin numbers hardcoded).
+The other pins of each MOSFET are connected to ground and to a specific GPIO pin on the Pi (the software has those pin numbers hard-coded).

 If using electrical stimulus in the fish tanks, suitable electrodes (large pieces of ideally non-reactive metal) should be placed at each end of the tank and each wired back to the breadboard.
 In our current design, they are driven by an L293D dual H-bridge motor controller.
-We use a standard 7400-series hex inverter chip alonside that.
+We use a standard 7400-series hex inverter chip alongside that.